 The main problem with this trap is that it may not catch the intended fish.
 You may have to be patient and release a few fish before you get the target monster.
 Catching a few in there and then returning the wanted fish back to the aquarium is also a way to do it.

 Be sure to make it easy to remove the top half of the bottle to ease returning the wrong fish back to the tank!

 When you buy a fish from the store always keep the transport bags as they come in handy as they can make a good fish trap.
-Similar to the bottle trick, this one requires some patience and the flow in the tank turning down for it to work.
+Similar to the bottle trick, this one requires some patience, and the water flow in the tank turned down for it to work.

 When the fish enters the bag you can pull up on the fishing line and the top of the bag will close up.
 Don’t be too quick to do this as it could tear the bag.

 If you find the bag is not staying open you could secure the bag to the glass using an algae magnet with the flow going into the bag to keep it open.

 7. How to Make a DIY Egg Crate Fish Trap